LeoDoesCoding/Pizza-Site-Project/README.md

 # Pizza-Site-Project
 Third time is the charm, right?

-## Todo
+## Not done
-- Add half-half pizza page
 - Add drinks and sides page
 - Add basket (and connect button click to append to basket
-- Probably no time for checkout and logins.
+- Add payments

+## Issues
+- Half-half items returning wrong IDs